kennywong524/kennywong524.github.io/README.md

 ## Work Experience
 **Incoming Data Analyst Intern @ Xcube.co (_May 2024 - Present_)**
-- Develop a data-driven framework to conceptualize and optimize a portfolio of startups, utilizing advanced analytics and simulations to predict returns and inform strategic investment decisions.
+- Develop a data-driven framework to conceptualize and optimize a portfolio of Web3.0 startups
+- Work directly with the CEO and utilize advanced analytics & simulations to predict returns and inform strategic investment decisions.

 **AI & Ethics Research Assistant @ UC Berkeley Haas School of Business (_February 2024 – Present_)**
 - Consulted and refined emerging AI policies such as the White House’s Executive Order on the *“Safe, Secure, and Trustworthy Development and Use of Artificial Intelligence”* under Berkeley professor David Evan Harris.